ultraseedbox/USB-Docs/UltraSeedbox Applications/Radarr/Initial Setup and Configuration.md

 ### Indexers

 * This is where Radarr will grab releases from.
-You can set your preferred tracker and/or usenet indexers.
+You can set your preferred tracker and/or Usenet indexers.
 * You may also set some options on how frequent you check your torrents, your torrent minimum age and set your restrictions.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2019-12/scaled-1680-/image-1575387799248.png"></p>